SatamaSafika/data-quality-monitoring/README.md

 ## Usage

 Run the cells in the notebook to see how data quality checks are performed using Great Expectations.
+The notebook reads `updated_trial_Dataset1.csv` and validates it against the conditions defined, using `cities.txt` for location data validation.

 ## License